LDCom2/StreamlitApp_GooglePlacesAPI/README.md

-This is a simple streamlit app that connects to Google's Places and Geocode API.
+This is a simple streamlit app that connects to Google's Places and Geocode API and returns Places within a certain radius.
+*Places are locations registered in Google Maps

 To run this program in your IDE:
 <ul>